You might have noticed your camera getting very hot to the touch. In general, that's normal, but there can be some consequences.

 If the camera does start overheating and shows the CAMERA TOO HOT warning, there’s only one thing you can do–let it sit to cool down for a bit before trying again.
 How long that takes is going to depend on the conditions.
 It’s probably not a good idea to throw the camera into an ice bath–that kind of jarring extremes could potentially crack the plastic or glass–but letting it sit quietly in cool conditions for a while will bring the temperature down to the normal range naturally.

-One of the common scenarious where a lack of airflow around the camera body can become a problem is when using a dive housing such as the Super Suit.
+One of the common scenarios where a lack of airflow around the camera body can become a problem is when using a dive housing such as the Protective Housing.
 There’s not really a solution–creating airflow is going to mean creating waterflow, which defeats the purpose of the housing.
 If you’re using the housing purely to help with bumps and knocks rather than for its waterproofness, replacing the back door with a skeleton back door will help a little but won’t completely eliminate the problem.